MicrosoftDocs/win32/desktop-src/ProcThread/multimedia-class-scheduler-service.md

-﻿---
-Description: 'The Multimedia Class Scheduler service (MMCSS) enables multimedia applications to ensure that their time-sensitive processing receives prioritized access to CPU resources.' ms.assetid: 'a7169938-1c72-4c4c-881a-cb08ad6182c7'
-title: Multimedia Class Scheduler Service
 ---
+Description: The Multimedia Class Scheduler service (MMCSS) enables multimedia applications to ensure that their time-sensitive processing receives prioritized access to CPU resources. ms.assetid: a7169938-1c72-4c4c-881a-cb08ad6182c7
+title: Multimedia Class Scheduler Service ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Multimedia Class Scheduler Service

 The Multimedia Class Scheduler service (MMCSS) enables multimedia applications to ensure that their time-sensitive processing receives prioritized access to CPU resources.
 This service enables multimedia applications to utilize as much of the CPU as possible without denying CPU resources to lower-priority applications.

 MMCSS uses information stored in the registry to identify supported tasks and determine the relative priority of threads performing these tasks.
-Each thread that is performing work related to a particular task calls the [**AvSetMmMaxThreadCharacteristics**](avsetmmmaxthreadcharacteristics.md) or [**AvSetMmThreadCharacteristics**](avsetmmthreadcharacteristics.md) function to inform MMCSS that it is working on that task.
+Each thread that is performing work related to a particular task calls the [**AvSetMmMaxThreadCharacteristics**](/windows/win32/Avrt/nf-avrt-avsetmmmaxthreadcharacteristicsa?branch=master) or [**AvSetMmThreadCharacteristics**](/windows/win32/Avrt/nf-avrt-avsetmmthreadcharacteristicsa?branch=master) function to inform MMCSS that it is working on that task.

 For an example of a program that uses MMCSS, see [Exclusive-Mode Streams](http://go.microsoft.com/fwlink/p/?linkid=99111).